martinpoljak/fluent-query/README.md

 as usuall (of sure, without methods which would change it because it's compiled so cannot be further changed).

+Also note, SQL token calls cannot be called by mandatory way (e.g. you can call `#order` before `#where` etc.), but they will be reordered in resultant both compiled and prepared query, so arguments given to execute must be taken to call in correct order according to resultant SQL query.
+So in case of using compiled or prepared statements, it's good idea to write calls in the same order as SQL requires.

 ### Examples

 More examples or tutorials than these above aren't available.
 It's in